Ensuring MFA for Linux in Passwordless MFA Rollouts

 But, IT then needs to maintain local accounts for individual Linux devices.
 This approach lacks scale, especially when you have hundreds of Linux admins who may have 5 or more accounts in the environment, all of which IT needs to manage.

 SDO delivers a more secure and streamlined approach to monitoring privileged users.
-The Octopus platform authenticator proxies Radius authentication with workforce authentication directories like on-premises AD, Azure AD, and Cloud services like Okta’s universal directory to simplify Linux user identity administration.
+The Octopus passwordless authentication platform proxies Radius authentication with workforce authentication directories like on-premises AD, Azure AD, and Cloud services like Okta’s universal directory to simplify Linux user identity administration.

 RADIUS proxying eliminates the need for IT administrators to manage multiple local host accounts used to login to each network appliance server individually.
 System admins simply use a single AD account issued by identity providers to deliver passwordless MFA across Linux devices.
 IT can easily disable individual credentials, for example, when a Linux admin leaves the company, through this single account in AD.